 Technology is an essential resource for student learning.
 Classroom content is digital engaging student interaction with their teachers using online programs.
-There are no more chalk boards, books, photo copiers, and different mediums for movies such as filmstrips, beta, laserdisk, or vhs tapes.
+There are no longer chalk boards, books, photo copiers, and miscellaneous mediums for movies such as filmstrips, beta, laserdisk, or vhs tapes.

-Technology planning for SAU 70 includes the infrastructure backbone to the students day to day devices to incorporate as part of their learning tools in the classroom.
-Therefore operational supports are essential to make the technology consistent within the school buildings of SAU 70.
+Technology planning for SAU 70 includces the infrastructure backbone to the students day-to-day devices to incorporate as part of their learning tools in the classroom.
+Therefore, operational supports are essential to make the technology consistent within the school buildings of SAU 70 and associated districts.

 The district provides tools for the parent community.
-Online registration is done using an online portal (InfoSnap) integrated with our powerschool student information system.
-Parents also use powerschool to monitor their child's growth receiving reports and emails of grade changes and term reporting.
+On-line registration is done using an on-line portal (InfoSnap) integrated with our student information system, PowerSchool.
+Parents also use PowerSchool to monitor their child's growth, receiving reports and emails of grade changes and term reporting.